History

 Commodore Matthew C. Perry & the Opening of Japan

-A central focus of JASRI’s mission is commemorating the historic role of Commodore Matthew C. Perry in opening Japan to the West.
+A central focus of the JASRI's mission is to commemorate the historic role of Commodore Matthew C. Perry in opening Japan to the West.
 Born in 1794 in Newport, Rhode Island, Commodore Perry was a key figure in mid‑19th‑century U.S. naval history.

-In 1852, Perry was appointed to lead an American naval expedition to Japan with the goal of establishing diplomatic and trade relations.
+In 1852, Perry was appointed to lead an American naval expedition to Japan with the goal to establish diplomatic and trade relations.
 His efforts culminated in the signing of the Treaty of Kanagawa on March 31, 1854, which effectively ended Japan’s centuries‑long policy of national isolation.

-Perry’s expedition not only reshaped international relations in the Pacific but also laid the groundwork for a lasting friendship between the United States and Japan — a legacy that continues to inspire the mission and activities of JASRI today.
+Perry’s expedition not only reshaped U.S. relations with the Pacific but also laid the groundwork for lasting friendship between the United States and Japan – a legacy that continues to inspire the mission and activities of the Black Ships Festival today.

 The Black Ships Festival

-One of JASRI’s signature events is the Black Ships Festival, a vibrant community celebration that commemorates Commodore Perry’s arrival and the historic opening of Japan.
-Held annually in Rhode Island, this festival blends cultural performances, educational activities, art, music, and more to spotlight Japanese heritage and strengthen international friendships.
+JASRI’s signature event is the Black Ships Festival, a vibrant community celebration that commemorates Commodore Perry’s arrival in Japan and its historic opening.
+Held annually in Rhode Island, this festival blends cultural performances, educational activities, art, music, and more to spotlight Japanese heritage and strengthen international friendship.

 Over the years, the Black Ships Festival has grown into a beloved regional tradition, drawing visitors of all ages and backgrounds who come to learn about shared history while enjoying lively public experiences.